CumulusNetworks/docs/content/cumulus-linux/Layer-3/Routing.md

 ### <span>Static Routing via ip route</span>

-A static routeYou can also be created by adding ` post-up ip route add `command a static route by adding the route to a switch port configuration.
+A static route can also be created by adding ` post-up ip route add `command to a switch port configuration.
 For example:

-<summary>NCLU Commands </summary>

     cumulus@switch:~$ net add interface swp3 ip address 198.51.100.1/24
     cumulus@switch:~$ net add interface swp3 post-up routing route add 203.0.113.0/24 via 198.51.100.2
     cumulus@switch:~$ net pending
     cumulus@switch:~$ net commit

-These commands produce the following<summary>vtysh Commands </summary>

-    cumulus@switch:~$ sudo vtysh

-    switch# configure terminal
-    switch(config)# interface swp3
-    switch(config-if)# post-up ip route 203.0.113.0/24 198.51.100.2
-    switch(config-if)# exit
-    switch(config)# exit
-    switch# write memory
-    switch# exit
-    cumulus@switch:~$

-The NCLU and vtysh commands save the configuration in the `/etc/network/interfaces` file:
+These commands produce the following configuration in the `/etc/network/interfaces` file:
-.
-For example:

-    ...
     auto swp3
     iface swp3
         address 198.51.100.1/24
-        post-up ip route add 203.0.113.0/24 via 198.51.100.2 ...
+        post-up ip route add 203.0.113.0/24 via 198.51.100.2

 {{%notice note%}}

 If an IPv6 address is assigned to a DOWN interface, the associated route is still installed into the routing table.
-The type of IPv6 address doesn' not matter: link local, site local, and global all exhibit the same problem.
+The type of IPv6 address doesn't matter: link local, site local and global all exhibit the same problem.

 If the interface is bounced up and down, then the routes are no longer